xanzinfl/Projects/README.md

 # Random Projects
 - Expect bugs
 - Expect virus flags
-- No they arent viruses the files just arent signed because i cant be bothered its bs i make in my free time.
+- No they arent viruses the .exes just arent signed because i cant be bothered its bs i make in my free time.